oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

   Click the **Create Pre-Authenticated Request** button.

+  >>**Note:** Pre-authenticated Requests have a default expiry date set a week after creation.
+For the purposes of this lab, this is fine.
+However, when you set up a real live feed, you may want to set this well into the future so that the feed continues to work for a while.
+Alternatively, you can set up the live feed with credentials to the bucket (or use a public bucket) rather than use a pre-authenticated request.
+If a pre-authenticted request does expire, you can simply create a new one and update the live feed URL in Data Studio.

 9. Copy the generated URL of the pre-authenticated request, and paste it into a note or other file, and save it.
 You will need this later in the lab.

   ![Screen showing the generated URL of the Pre-Authenticated Request, with the copy button highlighted](images/par-uri.png)